onedata/onedata-documentation/README.md

 # Onedata documentation
 This documentation is build using [vuepress](vuepress.vuejs.org).
-The source files reside in `./docs/`.

-## Building and previewing
+## Building and developing
-In order to build documentation execute `make build`.
-You can locally preview it by executing `make dev`.
-While previewing you can modify source files.
-The documentation will be reloaded when changed.
-However, sometimes reruning the build or the preview migth be needed.
-Ctrl-C interrupts the preview.
+* `make build` builds the documentation within a docker.

-### Make targets
+* `make dev` prepares a local preview with livereload within a docker, allowing convenient development.
+The livereload might not cope with some structural changes, in such case the command must be re-run. `Ctrl-C` interrupts the preview.

-- all - default target.
-It builds the docs.
+* `make build-native` runs the `build` natively on the host (requires `node >= 10.0` and `yarn`), might require `make install-native` beforehand.
-- submodules - checkouts the repo submodules (bamboos).
+* `make dev-native` starts the `dev` session natively on the host.

-- build - builds the docs using a docker image.
-Results are placed in docs/.vuepress/dist
+## Adding new pages and images
-- dev - builds and allows live previewing the docs under localhost:8080.
+The source files reside in `./docs/` and the images reside in `./images/`, with the mirrored directory structure (image path should correspond to the markdown source path where it is used - see below).

-- package - creates a tar.gz package with containing the docs.
+- prepare the new .md file and place it in the relevant directory, e.g., `./docs/admin-guide/onezone/installation.md`,
-- build-native - builds the docs using yarn.
-Node, yarn, vuepress and deps should already be installed.
+- add images referenced by the .md file to corresponding directory, e.g., `./images/admin-guide/onezone/installation/first-step.png`,
-- dev-native - live preview using yarn.
+- add appropriate entry in `./docs/.vuepress/config.js`, in the `sidebar` object.

-- install-native - installs vuepress locally.
+## Custom routes
-- clean - remove all non-source files and dirs.
+Can be placed in `./docs/.vuepress/enhanceApp.js`.

-## Adding .md files
+## Versioning
-- prepare the new .md file and place it in the relevant directory, e.g., `./docs/admin-guide/onezone/`,
+The current Onedata version to which the docs correspond is placed in the `RELEASE` file and injected into the docs using the `./inject-release.sh` script during the build.

-- add appropriate entry in `./docs/.vuepress/config.js` in the `sidebar` object.
+## Build artifact

-## Routing
+After a successful build, the static HTML files are placed in `docs/.vuepress/dist`.
-Custom routes can be placed in `./docs/.vuepress/enhanceApp.js`.
+Calling `make package` will pack it up into a tarball.